Sevens (album)

 Sevens is the seventh studio album by American country music artist Garth Brooks.
-It was released on November 25, 1997, and debuted at #1 on the Billboard 200, and on the Top Country Albums chart.
+It was released on November 25, 1997, and debuted at No. 1 on the Billboard 200, and on the Top Country Albums chart.
 To date, it is Brooks' last studio album to be certified diamond by the RIAA.
 The album also topped the Country album charts in Britain for several months and crossed over into the mainstream pop charts.
 His duet with Trisha Yearwood, "In Another's Eyes", won the Grammy Award for Best Country Collaboration with Vocals at the Grammy Awards of 1998.
 Sevens was nominated for the Best Country Album Grammy the following year.

 Background

 Brooks commented on the album by saying:

 "I'm proud, I'm excited, I'm nervous, and it feels good to be back in the game again.
 This is a very personal album.
 I only wrote six of the songs, but there are many that are so 'me' that people I work with every day thought I wrote them."